 Paired with homemade or store-bought tortillas chips.
 YUM!

 I used my 6-quart slow cooker for this dip.
 But any 3-quart or larger slow cooker will do.
 I hope you try this dreamy dip!
-I will be back this Friday with my freezer meal of the month!
-Have a great week!

 - 2 (16-oz.) cans refried beans (I use orignal Rosarita brand)

 - ⅛ tsp. salt

 - 2 pinches of cayenne pepper (optional, this can be hot!)